Borgvs/Obsidian-Api/README.md

 ## Running tests

-Install the requirements and run `pytest` from the repository root:
+Install the requirements from `requirements.txt` and run `pytest` from the repository root:

 ```bash
 pytest